claudinec/www.claudinec.net/content/hello/index.md

 ### :email: Email

-Email me at [hello+www@claudinec.net](mailto:hello+www@claudinec.net).
+**If you already have my email address at this domain, keep using that one**, otherwise you can email me at [hello+www@claudinec.net](mailto:hello+www@claudinec.net).
 On this website, the "Email me about this page" link at the top of a page will pre-fill the subject field in your email client.

 My GPG/PGP public key can be found on [keys.openpgp.org](https://keys.openpgp.org), [Keyoxide](https://keyoxide.org/8B825A69DFB6DED67697C7EB19611CA3BA9E8059), or [on this site](/pubkey.asc).